Comparing homological invariants for mapping classes of surfaces: Bimodule invariant coming from bordered Heegaard Floer homology

 \subsubsection{Cancellation}

-Let us finish this section by describing what is a cancellation.
-Suppose there are two generators in a DA bimodule $P$ satisfying $d(x)=y$, i.e. there is only one action from $x$ to $y$, and it does not have any incoming or outgoing algebra elements (an example of such two generators is $x_2$ and $t_{12}$ on Figure \ref{fig:C_inv_bimodule}).
-Then one can cancel these two generators, i.e. erase $x$ and $y$ and the arrows involving them from the bimodule, and then add some other arrows between the generators left in the bimodule, guided by a certain cancellation rule.
-The outcome is a bimodule $P'$ with less generators, but which is homotopy equivalent to the previous one, $P'\simeq P$ .
-See \cite[Section 3.1]{Boh} for the details of how cancellation works.
+Let us finish this section by describing a process called \emph{cancellation}; for details we refer the readers to~\cite[Section~2.6]{Levine} (where it is called the ‘‘edge reduction algorithm'') and~\cite[Section~3.1]{Boh}.
+Suppose there are two generators $_i x_j$ and $_i y_j$ (the subscripts indicate their left and right idempotents) in a type $DA$ bimodule $P$ such that the only action between them is $\delta^1_1(_i x_j)=i \o _i y _j$ (we will label such actions by $1$, see the arrow between two generators $x_2$ and $t_{12}$ in Figure~\ref{fig:C_inv_bimodule}).
+Then we can cancel these two generators, i.e. erase $x$ and $y$ and the arrows involving them from the bimodule, and then add some other arrows between the remaining generators in the bimodule, guided by a cancellation rule: for every \say{zigzag} configuration of arrows